Pololot64/eBreviary/README.md

 <img src="ebreviary_icon.png" alt="Icon" width="200"/>

 # eBreviary
-Just a simple app to get the breviary on your eReader (Kobo or Kindle)
+Just a simple app for Windows to get the breviary on your eReader (Kobo or Kindle)

 I made this in a few hours so it may or may not work.
 Hopefully it is useful. :)